Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 ## Risk Assessment

 Risk assessment is a process used in risk management to identify risks in a network or system, and decide on how to address them.
-A **risk** is the probability that a threat will be realized.
 A **vulnerability** is any internal weakness in the system that can be exploited.
 A **threat** is an external factor that can use a vulnerability to damage the system (disaster, hacker...).
+A **risk** is the probability that a threat will be realized.

-The typical flow is :
+The typical risk analysis steps are :
+- inventory assets and assign an asset value (AV) to each asset
+- identify each possible threats for each asset, calculate SLE and EF
-- threat analysis
+- threat analysis to calculate the likelihood of each threat (ARO)
-- ALE calculation
+- estimate the annualized loss (ALE)
-- risk analysis, using the ALE to prioritize the risks
+- analyze the risks and research countermeasure, using the ALE to prioritize the risks
 - business impact analysis based on the risk analysis

 There are 4 strategies to address a risk :